Physical, Personal and Social Learning

 Many students in Australian schools are learners of English as an additional language (EAL).
 Learners of EAL are students whose first language is a language other than Standard Australian English and who require additional support to assist them to develop English language proficiency.
 While many EAL learners do well in school, there is a significant group of these learners who leave school without achieving their potential.

-EAL students come from diverse backgrounds and may include:
+EAL learners come from diverse backgrounds and may include: